CTF-FlagFrenzy/challenges/documentation/solana_assets.md

 # Solana Assest

-Web challenge where you have to get the flag with an cookie which contains a flag **Level**:Easy
+Web challenge where you must retrieve the flag from a cookie that contains it.
+**Level**: Easy

 ## Challenge Overview:

   - The attacker needs to retrieve a flag from a web application.
-The flag is stored in a cookie named flag, but it is dynamically generated.
-The attacker has to perform actions on the web application to get access to the flag stored in the cookie.
+The flag is stored in a cookie named `flag`, but it is dynamically generated.
+The attacker must perform specific actions within the web application to gain access to the flag stored in the cookie.

-  - The challenge includes typical security protections, like HTTP-only cookies or obfuscation, that the attacker needs to bypass.
+  - The challenge includes typical security protections, such as HTTP-only cookies and obfuscation, which the attacker must bypass.

 ---

 ### Dockerfile

-Starting off with the docker-compose file, this file start the challenge container to use it for the CTF,
+Starting with the `docker-compose` file, this file starts the challenge container to set up the environment for the CTF.

 ```yml
 version: '3'